morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 M3: Implementation of the project, 5 credits

 Finally, in M3 the students will implement the design proposed in M2 by using selected programming languages, APIs, libraries and tools.

+## Types of instructions

+The types of instruction for this course encompass different categories.
+Traditional lectures are used for teaching fundamental concepts, complemented with more practical tutorial sessions for the introduction of specific programming libraries.
+The project-related activities will mainly consist of self studies and group activities which will be regularly accompanied by the responsible for the course.

 ## Examination